Date of Award

 rabbis, reform, orthodoxy

 Recommended CitationSeares, Michelle, "Bringing Feminism, Halakhah, and Social Status Together: Women's Ordination in American Judaism" (2013).
-Student Scholarship in Jewish Studies.
+Senior Scholars Papers in Jewish Studies.
 Paper 1.